+- 6.19 The Council enters into a variety of property agreements, including (but not limited to):

+- Freehold acquisitions and disposals.

+- Long leasehold acquisitions and disposals.

+- Short leases as tenant and as landlord.

+- Section 106 agreements as landowner.

+- Release of covenants.
-- 6.20 The Council enters into a variety of property agreements, including (but not limited to): - freehold acquisitions and disposals; - long leasehold acquisitions and disposals; - short leases as tenant and as landlord; - section 106 agreements as landowner; - release of covenants; - compulsory acquisitions and land compensation claims; - taking and granting easements; - option Agreements; and - lease surrenders and exit agreements (including dilapidations). - 6.21 Each of these transactions has a financial consequence for the Council. - 6.22 Approval is required to authorise any of these property transactions, and to declare properties surplus to requirements, as set out in the Financial Limits Annex. - 6.23 The financial thresholds for all property transactions (set out in the Financial Limits Annex) apply to decisions based on the open market value of the interest in the land or property (i.e., the value based on highest and best use, taking account of any information the Council has about the purchaser's proposals for the land acquired) which is reasonably foreseeable at the date of the approval, and not to the actual money involved. - 6.24 Any moveable assets located within properties proposed for sale, that would be included as part of the sale (e.g., paintings), will be subject to separate consideration in accordance with Rule 6.15. - 6.25 All property transactions are subject to the Key Decision criteria set out in the Constitution. - 6.26 Once land and buildings have been declared surplus to requirements, the Assistant Director Property and FM will arrange for the disposal of these assets in accordance with the

-Council's property strategy and only then when it is in the best interests of the Council and when Best Value is obtained.

-- 6.27 Cabinet and Commissioner approval must be obtained, in consultation with the Section 151 Officer, if it is proposed to dispose of the freehold (or an unexpired leasehold interest) of the Council's interest in a property (in full or in part) at a value which is below market value.
-In some circumstances approval of the Secretary of State will also be required.
-Before making recommendations to Cabinet, the Assistant Director Property and FM must consult with the Monitoring Officer or their nominee on this issue and may, in some situations, also need to obtain specialist external legal advice (to be advised by the Monitoring Officer or their nominee). - 6.28 The proceeds from the sale of all land and buildings previously held by the Council for operational purposes will (subject to certain statutory limitations) be pooled and applied to finance future capital investment or for any other purpose permitted by applicable legislation.
-No such capital receipts will be earmarked for use by a specific Service. - 6.29 The Assistant Director Property and FM will advise on best practice for disposal of other assets that are deemed surplus to requirements, bearing in mind factors such as environmental issues, security and data protection.
+- Compulsory acquisitions and land compensation claims.

+- Taking and granting easements.

+- Option Agreements; and

+- Lease surrenders and exit agreements (including dilapidations).

+- 6.20 Each of these transactions has a financial consequence for the Council. - 6.21 Approval is required to authorise any of these property transactions, and to declare properties surplus to requirements, as set out in the Financial Limits Annex. - 6.22 The financial thresholds for all property transactions apply to decisions based on the open market value of the interest in the land or property (i.e., the value based on highest and best use, taking account of any information the Council has about the purchaser's proposals for the land acquired) which is reasonably foreseeable at the date of the approval, and not to the actual money involved. - 6.23 Any moveable assets located within properties proposed for sale, that would be included as part of the sale (e.g., paintings), will be subject to separate consideration in accordance with section 5.1.5. - 6.24 All property transactions must be subject to the Key Decisions criteria set out in the Constitution. - 6.25 Once land and buildings have been declared surplus to requirements, the Head of Property will arrange for the disposal of these assets in accordance with the Council's property strategy and only then when it is in the best interests of the Council and when best value is obtained. - 6.26 The approval of the Cabinet Member for Finance must be obtained (after consulting the Cabinet Member for Property) if it is proposed to dispose of the freehold (or an unexpired leasehold interest) of the Council's interest in a property (in full or in part) at a value which is below market value. - 6.27 The proceeds from the sale of all land and buildings previously held by the Council for operational purposes will (subject to certain statutory limitations) be pooled and applied to finance future capital investment or for any other purpose permitted by applicable legislation; no such capital receipts will be earmarked for use by a specific service. - 6.28 The Head of Property will advise on best practice for disposal of other assets that are deemed surplus to requirements, bearing in mind factors such as environmental issues, security and data protection.